aleph2c/miros/docs/source/zero_to_one.rst

 * The toasting state is sent the ENTRY_SIGNAL event
 * The toasting state is sent the INIT_SIGNAL

 Finally, we see the line describing the state of the queues.
-In this case their are two events pending in the queue, due to our code calling the ``post_fifo`` method with a "Baking" and "Off" event.
+In this case there are two events pending in the queue, due to our code calling the ``post_fifo`` method with a "Baking" and "Off" event.